Thursday, July 7, 2016

 “What’s remarkable and extraordinary about the farm bill is that, at a time of record crop prices and federal deficits, the House overwhelmingly passed a bill to increase subsidies,” said Scott Faber, vice president for governmental affairs at the Environmental Working Group.

-Thanks to government subsidies a farmer can, for example, get crop insurance for a 60% lower premium than the Free Market would dictate.
+Thanks to government subsidies a farmer can, for example, get crop insurance for a 60% lower premium than the free market would dictate.
 But only if he stays in lock-step with the agro-industry: planting government-approved seed and using government-approved methods.

 Currently, industrial agriculture uses 2 to 3 times more fertilizer, one and a half times more pesticides and 10 times more energy than a small or heritage crop grown organically.